roq-trading/roq-api/README.md

 * <http://roq-trading.com/dist/conda/unstable>
 * <http://roq-trading.com/dist/conda/stable>

-Please refer to [roq-samples](https://github.com/roq-trading/roq-samples) on how to get started.
+Please refer to Conda's documentation for managing channels ([link](https://conda.io/docs/user-guide/tasks/manage-channels.html)).

+Our [examples](https://github.com/roq-trading/roq-samples) include specific details on how to get started with Conda.

 ## Building

-**Warning!**
-If you build from source, you must ensure all the dependencies listed below can be found either on the system or via `$PREFIX`.
+If you build from source, you must ensure all the dependencies listed below can be found either on the system or from `$PREFIX`.

+Finding and installing all these dependencies is no small feat.
+You have been **warned**!

+Otherwise it's pretty standard

     ./autogen.sh
     ./configure [--prefix $PREFIX]